withastro/docs/src/pages/en/editor-setup.md

 In addition to local editors, Astro also runs well on in-browser hosted editors, including:

-- [StackBlitz](https://stackblitz.com) and [CodeSandbox](https://codesandbox.io) are online editors that run in your browser, with built-in syntax highlighting support for `.astro` files.
+- [StackBlitz](https://stackblitz.com) and [CodeSandbox](https://codesandbox.io) - online editors that run in your browser, with built-in syntax highlighting support for `.astro` files.
 No installation or configuration required!
-- [GitHub.dev](https://github.dev) allows you to install the Astro VS Code extension as a [web extension](https://code.visualstudio.com/api/extension-guides/web-extensions), which gives you access to only some of the full extension features.
+- [GitHub.dev](https://github.dev) - allows you to install the Astro VS Code extension as a [web extension](https://code.visualstudio.com/api/extension-guides/web-extensions), which gives you access to only some of the full extension features.
 Currently, only syntax highlighting is supported.
+- [Gitpod](https://gitpod.io) - a full dev environment in the cloud that can install the official Astro VS Code Extension from Open VSX.